Hit enter to search or ESC to close

 OTHER FREE INCLUSIONS:

 There is a lot you can see and do for free as Kiwis really are a generous bunch.
-Visit the Church of Good Shepherd in Tekapo, learn some local history at the Otago Early Settlers museum, gaze in wonder at the Punakaiki Pancake rocks and blowholes not to mention the amazing sunrises and sunsets at beautiful beachside campsites, and more.
+Visit the Church of Good Shepherd in Tekapo, gaze in wonder at the Punakaiki Pancake rocks and blowholes and see amazing sunrises and sunsets at beautiful beachside campsites, and more.

 Our activities page above gives more detail on many of the free and optional activities that you might choose to do on your Summer Blast tour and how it all works.